What Topics Can I Talk About With A Dietitian?

 Read More

-Fear is a regular and common emotion - we might feel it when we have a presentation, when we meet a new person, or when we think we’ve made a mistake.
+Joy and happiness are emotions everyone feels in a variety of situations - maybe we feel them because someone gives us a gift, or tells us something kind, or helps us with something!
 Emotions can be felt in our bodies and influence the way we think and act.
 We can have positive or negative emotions, but all of them are useful.
-Emotions can tell us something about ourselves or tell us what to do next.
-They are here to take care of us!
 If you need help talking about this with your kids, Toni has some tips and information that might help!

 Read More